The Generation Effect: Why Creating Information Beats Reading It

 Generation benefits extend beyond factual recall to conceptual understanding.
 Students who generate explanations of scientific phenomena understand them better than students who read explanations.
 Self-explanation, where students explain material to themselves, produces learning beyond what reading alone achieves.

-Effective generation activities include cloze exercises where students fill in missing keywords, self-explanation prompts requiring students to explain concepts in their own words, and problem posing where students create their own practice questions.
+Effective generation activities include cloze exercises where students fill in missing keywords, self-explanation prompts requiring students to explain concepts in their own words, and problem posing where students create their own practise questions.
 Other powerful techniques include concept mapping from memory, teaching peers without notes, and generating examples of principles.
 These activities work best when followed by immediate AI-enhanced feedback to correct any errors.

 The generation effect translates into numerous practical classroom activities.